Hellsender01/Portmapper/README.md

 -s or --start_port - Port Number to start scan From

--e or --end_port - Port Number To end scan
+-e or --end_port - Port Number To end scan At